Face to Face and Online Counselling

 I am a member of the National Counselling & Psychotherapy Society, and I adhere to the code of conduct of my professional body.
 This means that I protect client confidentiality and I am very mindful of their safety.
 With a deep respect for every aspect of the client's experience; and a commitment to creating a warm, empathic and supportive environment.

-I have over 10 years experience of working therapeutically with clients.
+I have 12 years experience of working therapeutically with clients.
 As a specialist trauma counsellor I have supported clients who were dealing with anxiety, addiction, depression, domestic violence, panic attacks, PTSD, sexual abuse, sexuality, social anxiety, trauma.

 I also work with autism, as individuals on the autistic spectrum may have feelings of isolation due to a struggle with social understanding or sensory overload, they may have also experienced some form of exclusion in their lives, perhaps at work or school.
 This can lead to depression, anxiety and sometimes self harm.
 I therefore offer counselling to any one dealing with this in their lives; and I include parents or carers of young children who are neurodiverse and may need support or a space to talk through their concerns.
 If you follow the link autism you will find a list of organisations dedicated to this area.

-I can work face to face with clients on an open ended basis or for an agreed period, and this can be discussed before the onset of counselling.
+I work face to face with individual clients (I do not offer couples therapy) on an open ended basis or for an agreed period, and this can be discussed before the onset of counselling.
 A minimum of six sessions is recommended to give clients the opportunity to explore the issues they bring to therapy; and then decide if they want to extend the work.
 If you are looking for face to face counselling then you can either click here to email me or give me a call; all sessions are for sixty minutes.

 Therapy can also be conducted online via a video platform.
 Please do contact me with any questions you might have about online counselling, alternatively follow this link online counselling.